 - corrective feedback

-How neuroscience plays into giving constructive criticism
+How neuroscience plays into this process

 Neuroscience comes into the conversation of giving advice because our brain affects the way we approach each conversation.
 According to Bungay Stanier, your brain, at an unconscious level, is constantly scanning the current situation to determine whether it is safe or dangerous.
 Your brain asks, is this a place of risk or a place of reward?